 THE LILLS MINIMALISM JOURNEY

 We recently learned about dopamine in the brain and how sugar lights up the same part of the brain as cocaine.
 Dopamine is a neurotransmitter that assists in controlling the brain’s reward and pleasure centers.
-It’s built into everyone as a survival mechanism and keeps animals and humans eating and on the hunt.
+It’s built into everyone as a survival mechanism and it keeps animals and humans eating and on the hunt.
 The only problem is, material can trigger dopamine in the brain too.
 When we buy a pair of shiny new shoes, our pleasure centers go wild.
 When we get bored of the shoes and need something else to give us that good feeling, we go on the hunt for our next purchase.
-We may not know it, but we’re being played with psychologically.

 For the first time together, we were completely light weight and it’s as though all of the stress was lifted.
 Rather than being on the hunt for the next product or purchase that would make us feel better, we were now on the hunt creatively, to produce satisfying work that would fill our voids and help spread our newfound knowledge.
 The illusion of what we thought our life should look like completely changed.
 Less became more, which is the opposite of what we were taught growing up.

 To this day, the less we have, the more important each item we choose to “own” becomes.
-We’ve come up with a system that works for us.
-Everything we have fits inside of our VW Bus.
-We rotate through clothes and items and when we’re done with a piece, we sell it, donate it or give it away and replace it with something else recycled to excite our brains and imaginations.
-As long as each of our belongings makes us smile from the inside out or is essential to our life, we’re happy and keep doing what we do.
+Everything we have fits inside of our VW bus and we rotate through clothes and items.
+When we’re done with a piece, we sell it, donate it or give it away and replace it with a different thrifty find that excites our brains and imaginations.
+This way, we’re able to avoid retail shopping, encourage recycling and maintain a minimal lifestyle.

 The first thing we’d recommend to anyone wanting to go minimal is to de-clutter and reorganize life.
 Start with going through every personal belonging and pick out the things that still have a purpose or use in your life.
 When you’re down to half the items you had before, repeat the process.
-Eliminate everything you can and push yourself to let go, so you can enjoy the results of breaking through (even we struggled at times).
+Eliminate everything you can and push yourself to let go, so you can enjoy the results of breaking through.

 Immediately, you will feel the difference when you look at what you now have.
 A rush will come over you and you too will start to feel light and airy.
-Minimalizing objects we possess, clears up the brain and energy around us.
-Knowing where each item is, giving the brain less to think about and working off of less, makes us more imaginative, happy and free to pursue our dreams (plus, there’s more to go around).
+Minimizing objects we possess, clears up the brain, clears the energy around us, allow us to make more mindful decisions and gives us the freedom to pursue our dreams.